christianrondeau/vimcastle/README.md

 * Find weapons, armor, items along your way
 * Special events that may increase your health, your strength
 * Fight, use items, gain XP and level up
+* Roguelike, but keeps your sessions when you quit
 * High scores

 ## Contributions